JamesCarsen/JamesCarsen.github.io/README.md

 Want to learn more about AMC?
-Click here https://jamescarsen.github.io/JamesCarsen-AMC.github.io/
+Go to this website: https://jamescarsen.github.io/JamesCarsen-AMC.github.io/